Enhancing Europe’s resilience in Critical Raw Materials supply through AI-driven robotics.

 Scalable solutions for CRMs recovery and recycling

-The innovation project iBot4CRMs is developing integrated AI-powered robotic systems to maximize therecovery and recycling of critical raw materials from urban waste.
+iBot4CRMs is developing integrated AI-powered robotic systems to maximize the recovery and recycling of critical raw materials from urban waste.

 Its consortium of partners will develop and validate scalable smart technologies through 4 large scale pilot sites: